claudiamarz/cim640/final/readme.md

 3. Language Game
 For my third idea, I'd like to create a grid using 16 squares.
 There will be 8 words in English and 8 words in Spanish or another language.
 The objective is to match the word in English to its translation in Spanish as fast as you can.

-# 3 First Code Plan

-My final project is going to be an interactive children's learning game.
-The game will include 5-6 farm animals or jungle animals and will pronounce the name of the animal in English and Spanish when you click on the button with its name on it.
-I might add a slider in order to pronounce the name of the animal in a third language.